WeWatchWall/stark-db/README.md

 are any collisions of target IDs.

 Long transactions still block up all the writes until they are complete.
-Long transactions are ones that modify a parameter-specified number of rows (TODO: what parameter?).
+Long transactions are ones that:

+- modify a parameter-specified number of rows (TODO: what parameter?)
+- modify the schema
+- read and write data in the same query -- i.e.:
+  - `INSERT...
+SELECT FROM ...`
+  - `CREATE TABLE ...
+AS SELECT ...`
+- delete data -- mark as inactive and subsequently clean the table
+- specified long by setting the value of isWAL in the variables table

-If the transaction is not marked as a long one, then it has to run twice - once to detect that it is long, and again to commit.
+If the transaction is long because of the large set of changes, then it has to run twice - once to detect that it is long, and again to commit.
 A good way to avoid such issues is to run a `SELECT ...
 LIMIT ${PARAM + 1}` query and to check the length of the results against the long transaction parameter.
 Then, include the query to mark the transaction as long (isWAL = false): `UPDATE _stark_variable SET value = 0 WHERE name = 'isWAL'`.
 That variable's value is always reset to true (1) at the end of the transaction.

-Queries of the type `INSERT...
-SELECT FROM ...` are always treated as long queries due to their read-write nature.
-An alternative approach is to separate the reading and the writing at the application level.
-Deletion is always treaded as long transactions.
-An alternative approach is to use soft deletion -- i.e. mark the entity as inactive and date of the change -- and then run deletion of all inactive entities in a table on a schedule.

 ## Roadmap